 [To be continued in Part Gimel, in which we consider whence and how the human being obtains a spirit in the first place.]

 - Indeed, the movie can be viewed as a story of the human spirit reaffirming itself even in a mechanical prison — an analogue for American humanity in its industrial society.
 The tin man hasn’t gained a heart; rather, he never really lost it.
-He simply needs to discover it again. [return ↩ ]
+He simply needs to discover it again. [↩]

-- Indeed, I would suggest that such an existence — cut off not only from God but from everything else — is the very essence of hell. [return ↩ ]
+- Indeed, I would suggest that such an existence — cut off not only from God but from everything else — is the very essence of hell. [↩]

-- Which is not only appropriate but mandatory, since the question of the soul originated among believers whose theological language was shaped by the King James Version and its predecessors rather than more modern translations. [return ↩ ]
+- Which is not only appropriate but mandatory, since the question of the soul originated among believers whose theological language was shaped by the King James Version and its predecessors rather than more modern translations. [↩]